Drug Checking Services in Toronto, Ontario

 In response to the high incidence of overdose deaths caused by the contamination of street drugs, the CDPE, with financial support from the Substance Use and Addictions Program of Health Canada and St. Michael’s Hospital Foundation and in-kind support from project partners, is leading a multi-site drug checking services pilot project in Toronto, Ontario.

-Drug checking services (DCS) provide people who use drugs (PWUD) with timely information on the composition and potency of their street drugs to facilitate more informed choices related to drug use and increase their capacity to avoid lethal amounts of toxic substances.
+Drug checking services (DCS) provide people who use drugs (PWUD) with timely information on the composition of their street drugs to facilitate more informed choices related to drug use and increase their capacity to avoid lethal amounts of toxic substances.

 Preliminary evidence from DCS launched throughout Europe has established their effectiveness in reducing harms associated with the consumption of street drugs, including by allowing PWUD to employ harm reduction strategies that are tailored to their analysis results (e.g., starting with a smaller dose when high potency is detected).

 For DCS in Toronto, preparation and collection of drug samples will be conducted by three partnering frontline harm reduction agencies, including Parkdale Queen West Community Health Centre (Queen West site), South Riverdale Community Health Centre, and The Works at Toronto Public Health.
-DCS will be offered in tandem with supervised injection services (SIS) at these agencies, however, DCS access will not be limited to SIS clients.
+DCS will be offered in tandem with supervised consumption services (SCS) at these agencies, however, DCS access will not be limited to SCS clients.
 Drug samples will be transported to nearby partnering hospitals, including the Centre for Addiction and Mental Health and St. Michael’s Hospital, to be analyzed using sophisticated mass spectrometry technologies (gas chromatography and liquid chromatography).
 Sample results will be communicated back to frontline agencies where they will be presented to clients along with tailored harm reduction supports and services.